Mechanism Description: Stopwatch

 By Bev Paulick

-In this learning activity you'll write a technical description of a staple remover.
+In this learning activity you'll write a technical description of a stopwatch.

 Understanding Your Audience

 You'll identify the main characteristics of various audiences when writing a technical document.

 By Deborah Seline